 Standby Priority and Seating

-Standby priority is a critical aspect of the standby process at American Airlines, determining which passengers are granted access to available seats first.
-The priority system is influenced by several factors, including fare class, AAdvantage status, and whether the passenger is traveling alone or with companions.
-Generally, AAdvantage elite members receive top priority on standby lists, followed by full-fare ticket holders and then other passengers based on their ticket type.
+Standby priority determines who gets an available seat first.
+The system factors in your fare class, AAdvantage status, and whether you are traveling alone or with a group.
+AAdvantage elite members receive top priority, followed by full-fare ticket holders, and then other passengers based on their ticket class.

 Standby for International Flights